MicrosoftDocs/dynamics365smb-docs/business-central/bank-reconciliation-with-copilot.md

 [!INCLUDE[ai-preview](includes/ai-preview.md)]

 This article explains how to use bank reconciliation assist to help you reconcile bank transactions with ledger entries in Business Central.

+## About bank reconciliation assist

 Bank reconciliation assist is a set of AI-powered features that assist you in reconciling bank accounts.
 Bank reconciliation assist offers you two distinct tasks through Copilot:

 - Improved matching of transactions with ledger entries

    Although the **Match Automatically** action on **Bank Acc.
-Reconciliation** page automatically matches most bank transactions with ledger entries, the rules-based algorithms the automatch operation uses can often result in many unmatched transactions.
+Reconciliation** page automatically matches most bank transactions with ledger entries, the algorithms used by this automatch operation might result in many unmatched transactions.
 Copilot uses AI technology to inspect remaining transactions and identify more matches, based on the dates, amounts, and descriptions.
 For example, if multiple invoices were paid as one lump sum by a customer, Copilot reconciles the single bank statement line with the multiple invoice ledger entries.
 Go to [Reconcile bank accounts with Copilot](#reconcile-bank-accounts-with-copilot).

 - Suggested general ledger accounts